 Compare Gift Shop Insurance Quotes

-As the owner of a gift shop you’ll know that there are a number of potential risks involved with running a commercial premises, including water & fire damage, theft, injuries to members of the public or employees and more.
-In light of this, comparing insurance for your gift shop can help you find the right cover at the right price, giving you peace of mind that you are protected should the unexpected happen.
+As the owner of a gift shop, you’ll know that there are several potential risks involved with running commercial premises, including water & fire damage, theft, injuries to members of the public or employees and more.
+In light of this, comparing insurance for your gift shop can help you find cover at the right price, giving you peace of mind that you are protected should the unexpected happen.

+We understand that your time is valuable, so we have made it quick and simple to compare quotes.
 At Quote Goat, we help businesses compare gift shop insurance quotes from a panel of leading insurance providers.
-As a business owner we understand that your time is valuable, which is why we have made it quick and simple to compare quotes.
-Upon submitting the quote form, a panel of insurance brokers will provide you with quotes to insure your gift shop.
+Upon submitting the quote form, up to 5 insurance providers will contact you with quotes to insure your gift shop.

 Typical covers that you may want to include in your gift shop insurance policy are:

-Commercial Buildings Insurance: If you have a mortgage on your gift shop then having commercial buildings insurance may be a requirement placed on your business by your mortgage provider.
-If you are a tenant then it is standard practice for the landlord to arrange commercial buildings insurance and pass the cost onto you as the tenant.
-However this can vary dependent on your contract, so you’ll need to make sure you know your position.
-Commercial Buildings Insurance works in a similar way to home buildings insurance.
-What is specifically covered depends on the policy you take out, however it generally covers the property in the event of damage, fire, vandalism, burst water pipes, subsidence and business interruption insurance if you lose income due to an insured event that damaged the property.
+Commercial Buildings Insurance: If you have a mortgage on your gift shop, your mortgage provider may require commercial buildings insurance.
+If you are a tenant, then it is standard practice for the landlord to arrange commercial buildings insurance and pass the cost onto you as the tenant.
+However, this can vary depending on your contract, so you need to know your position.
+Commercial Buildings Insurance works similarly to home buildings insurance.
+The policy dictates what cover you have.
+However, in general, it covers the property in the event of damage, fire, vandalism, burst water pipes, subsidence and business interruption insurance if you lose income due to an insured event that damaged the property.

 Gift Shop Contents Insurance: Your gift shop will most likely have a fair amount of expensive electronic equipment and furnishings in store.
 Contents insurance can cover you for theft, flood & fire damage & vandalism to the contents of your gift shop.

-Employer’s Liability Insurance: If your gift shop has employees, it is a legal requirement to have employer’s liability insurance in place.
-This can protect you against the cost of court fees and compensation should an employee make a claim due to a work-related illness or injury.
+Employer’s Liability Insurance: If your gift shop has employees, it is a legal requirement to have employer liability insurance.
+This cover can protect you against the cost of court fees and compensation should an employee claim due to a work-related illness or injury.

 Stock Insurance: Gift shops often carry a lot of stock.
-Stock insurance can cover the cost of replacing your stock should it be damaged, stolen or destroyed.
-It is important to note that in the claim amount will be for replacing your gift shop stock at cost, not at the recommended retail price.
+Stock insurance covers the cost of replacing damaged, stolen or destroyed stock.
+It is important to note that the claim amount will be for replacing your gift shop stock at cost, not at the recommended retail price.